 We may from time to time pay or award compensation to our executive officers that may not be deductible.
 Furthermore, because of the ambiguities and uncertainties as to the application and interpretation of the Code and the regulations issued thereunder, no assurance can be given, notwithstanding our efforts in this area, that compensation intended by us to satisfy the requirements for deductibility under the Code does in fact do so.
-Deductible compensation for Mr. Arling and Mr. Kopaskie for 2014 was limited.
-Deductible compensation for the other three Named Executive Officers for 2014 was not limited.
-The Compensation Committee does not believe that the Code will limit the deductibility of compensation expected to be paid by the Company during 2015 to the other four Named Executive Officers; however, in the event Mr. Arling receives compensation related to stock option exercises and restricted stock during 2015, some of his compensation may not be deductible under Section 162(m).
+Deductible compensation for Messrs.
+Arling and Hughes for 2015 was limited.
+Deductible compensation for the other three NEOs for 2015 was not limited.
+The Compensation Committee expects that the deductibility of compensation expected to be paid to Mr. Arling will be limited but does not believe that the Code will limit the deductibility of compensation expected to be paid by the Company during 2016 to the other four NEOs; however, in the event any of them receives compensation related to stock option exercises and restricted stock during 2016, some of this compensation may not be deductible under Section 162(m).